 Rather, you focus your political energies on the enemies of the Cathedral.
 Perhaps the keystone of the progressive belief system is the theory that the Cathedral, far from being the boss hog, the obvious winner in all conflicts foreign or domestic, is in fact struggling desperately against the dark and overpowering forces of bigotry, religion, ignorance, corruption, militarism, etc. In a word—the Man.

-We met the Man in part 7 courtesy of Lincoln Steffens, whose enemies—in the form of Gilded Age blowhards such as Chauncey Depew—at least really existed, and had real power.
+We met the Man in Chapter 7 courtesy of Lincoln Steffens, whose enemies—in the form of Gilded Age blowhards such as Chauncey Depew—at least really existed, and had real power.
 When C. Wright Mills wrote The Power Elite, their memory could at least be reasonably invoked.
 By the Chomsky era, the military-corporate-financial conspiracy was approaching the plausibility, if not the maliciousness, of its international Jewish counterpart.
 The 20th century’s real power elite, of course, are Steffens, Mills and Chomsky themselves.

 This is the classic propaganda trope in which resistance becomes oppression.
 Poland is always about to march into Germany.
 Every aggressive political or military operation in history has been painted, usually quite sincerely, by its supporters as an act of self-defense.